xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 variable to be the actual parameter.
 In other  words,  it's  the same restriction that the earliest FORTRANs imposed.

 C does the same thing, but explicitly.
-In  C,  _ALL_  parameters are passed  by  value.
+In  C,  _all_  parameters are passed  by  value.
 One  kind  of variable that C supports, however, is the pointer.
 So  by  passing a pointer by value, you in effect pass what it points to by reference.
 In some ways this